 - But 50% felt that senior management is more concerned about a data breach involving credit card information or customer information rather than the leakage of knowledge assets.

 - Only 35% say their companies’ senior management understands the risk caused by unprotected knowledge assets

 - 65% believe that senior management does not make the protection of knowledge assets a priority.

 - The board of directors is even worse off: only 31% say the board is made aware of all breaches involving the loss or theft of knowledge assets

 - Only 44% indicated that the board asked for assurances that knowledge assets are managed and safeguarded appropriately.

 Three Reasons Why Preventing Cyber Espionage Is Critical

 Cyber espionage has the potential to cause catastrophic damage than can be far more destructive than financial theft, extortion or vandalism.
-But while the problem is recognized and there is plenty of evidence around why cyber espionage is a growing issue, many companies are still at a loss regarding what to do.
+But while the problem is recognised and there is plenty of evidence around why cyber espionage is a growing issue, many companies are still at a loss regarding what to do.

 There are three key ways cyber espionage can damage companies:

 - It directly and systematically degrades the long term competitive edge of a company and transfers it to competitors.